16 25 July 1969

 The three astronauts with President Nixon after the flight.

 It is interesting to note that the magazine Aviation Week & Space Technology dated 4 August 1969 was still listing Apollos 18, 19, and 20, complete with landing latitude and longitude coordinates.
 A landing in the crater Copernicus was planned to be the Grand Finale to the Apollo Program with Apollo 20, as the walls of the crater exposed almost 6 kilometres of vertical lunar crust.
 One fanciful proposal was to use flying vehicles to explore terraces on the cliffs.

 Now that would have been a spectacular finale.

 ACRONYMS USED IN THE TEXT.

 The following table explains the official acronyms used:

 Essay by Hamish Lindsay.

-Images and illustrations by Hamish Lindsay and Colin Mackellar.
+Images, illustrations and captions by Hamish Lindsay and Colin Mackellar.